Fast-Cooking Commercial Ovens Cut Down on Prep Time

 - These restaurant ovens cannot brown or caramelize foods.

-Impinger Ovens Cook With Jets – And Yes, That Means Crazy-Fast Cooking
+Impinger Ovens Cook With Jets for Faster Cooking

 From the outside, an impinger oven looks like a conveyor oven, given that it does have a conveyor that enters the cooking chamber on one side and exits on the other, carrying the food through the heat.
 But, there is one major difference.
 While conveyor ovens heat the chamber and rely on the time the food spends there for cooking, impinger ovens use jets of hot air to surround your food in heat.
 That allows it to do its work 15 to 30 percent faster than a conveyor oven and certainly qualifies as speed cooking.